Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 • eliminate pathologies in the structure of the nose.

-Only if you follow the rules of prevention, you can protect yourself from sphenoiditis, which not only spoils life, but in especially severe cases can be fatal.
+Only by following the rules of prevention can you protect yourself from sphenoiditis, which not only ruins life, but in especially severe cases can be fatal.

 CATEGORIES